Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 Traffic on Keelung Road

-October is still warm and late October sees a drop off in rainfall.
-April are October are similar in regards to temperature, although April can be slightly cooler and rainier.
+If visiting in November isn’t possible, October and April are the next best alternatives.
+October is still warm, and late October sees a drop in rainfall.
+April and October are similar in temperature, although April can be slightly cooler and rainier.

 Ryan O'Rourke